What We Do

 Lebanon hosts 452,669 registered refugees, of whom over 50 per cent live in 12 Palestine refugee camps.
 They face employment restrictions, and work permits are prohibitively expensive, leading to protracted financial dependence.
 They are also ineligible for the state’s social services, including health care, and are exposed to recurrent episodes of violence.

 Access to health care for Palestine refugees is provided only by the private sector, which has high fees, or by international organizations, including UNRWA.
-We operate 28 primary health care facilities, providing nearly 931,...Read more
+We...Read more

 Based on criteria including their place of origin and year of arrival, most of the over 2 million Palestine refugees in Jordan have been granted citizenship, and have the same access to health care as other Jordanian citizens.
 However, UNRWA beneficiaries who are not Jordanian citizens, such as those who emigrated from the Gaza Strip in 1967, face restrictions on their access to health care, leaving them extremely vulnerable.